at-anhnguyen2/AT_Intern_Spring_2017_Anh_Nguyen/day07_report.md

 - Where data go to

 Standard elements of **Form**:
--`Text field`: where to enter data.
+- `Text field`: where to enter data.
--`Select box`: displays the standard data to select.
+- `Select box`: displays the standard data to select.
--`Check box`: displays options that can only be selected yes or no.
+- `Check box`: displays options that can only be selected yes or no.
--`Radio button`: only selected one and only one option of all options showed.
+- `Radio button`: only selected one and only one option of all options showed.
--`Lable`: displays describes of form.
+- `Lable`: displays describes of form.
--`Button`: where to execute some function.
+- `Button`: where to execute some function.

 # CSS
 **CSS** use to transform HTML to general form for homogeneous UI on all OS and all browser.